powelli13/monopoly/design_thoughts.md

 #TODO
 - Need a good way to model if properties are streets together, same with railroads and utilites
 - Need a Behaviour for properties that can charge
-- Need the GenServer to hold the Game model and receive inputs
 - Need some more database service classes